 New York Property Capital Gains Tax (and other taxes)

-Here is a summary of the major tax categories when buying property in New York.
+Summary of the major tax categories when buying property in Manhattan, New York.
 Besides capital gains, there is also monthly property tax, income tax and estate (inheritance) tax.

-This depends on the owner’s income level but assuming the owner only has income from one property in the US, it should be around 20 percent of taxable income.
-It’s important to note that the US allows annual depreciation of investment property.
-This depreciation is a phantom expense which would wipe out taxable income especially in the early years of ownership.
+This depends on the owner’s income level but assuming the owner only has income from one property in the U.S., it should be around 20 percent of taxable income.
+It’s important to note that the U.S. allows annual depreciation of investment property.
+This depreciation is a phantom expense which should wipe out taxable income especially in the early years of ownership.

 Estate (Inheritance) Tax